DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 Tests are run in Microsoft Edge Legacy if it is the only version of Edge installed on the machine.

-If Chromium-based and Legacy versions are available, you can change the default Edge application in **System Settings** to test in the Legacy version.
+If both Chromium-based and Legacy versions are available, you can change the default Edge application in **System Settings** to test with the Legacy version.

-To do this, open **Default apps** in **Windows Settings** and scroll down to select the option **Default Apps by Protocol**.
+To test with the Legacy version of Edge, open **Default apps** in **Windows Settings** and scroll down to select **Default Apps by Protocol**.
 Set the `MICROSOFT-EDGE:` protocol to Legacy Edge.

 ### Nonconventional Browsers

 To use a different type of browser, use a [browser provider plugin](../extending-testcafe/browser-provider-plugin/README.md).

-You can search npm for plugins developed by the community.
+You can search npm for community-developed plugins.
 Their names begin with the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).

 You can also create your own plugin.
 See [Browser Provider Plugin](../extending-testcafe/browser-provider-plugin/README.md) for instructions.

 ## Test in Headless Mode

-TestCafe allows you to run tests in Google Chrome and Mozilla Firefox without any visible UI shell - in the headless mode ([Chrome Headless](https://developers.google.com/web/updates/2017/04/headless-chrome), [Firefox Headless](https://developer.mozilla.org/en-US/Firefox/Headless_mode)).
-Use the `:headless` parameter to launch a browser in the headless mode.
+TestCafe allows you to run tests in Google Chrome and Mozilla Firefox without a visible UI shell - in *headless mode* ([Chrome Headless](https://developers.google.com/web/updates/2017/04/headless-chrome), [Firefox Headless](https://developer.mozilla.org/en-US/Firefox/Headless_mode)).
+Use the `:headless` parameter to launch a browser in headless mode.

 ```sh
 testcafe "chrome:headless" tests/sample-fixture.js